Introduction

 - Edge profiles may limit some cutting or shaping techniques

-- Can be more costly due to specialized manufacturing processes
+- Potentially higher cost due to specialized manufacturing processes

 Precision Cut Trim

-For projects requiring exact specifications, Precision Cut Trim offers pre-cut pieces tailored to your needs.
-This type ensures accuracy and reduces wastage.
+For projects that demand exact specifications, Precision Cut Trim provides pre-cut pieces tailored to your requirements, ensuring accuracy and minimizing waste.

 Key Features: